RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_protobuf_function.md

       lidar_type: RS128            #The lidar type, must be set correctly
       frame_id: /rslidar           #The frame id of message
       device_ip: 192.168.1.200     #The device ip address
-      msop_port: 6699              #The mosp port of lidar,default is 6699
+      msop_port: 6699              #The msop port of lidar,default is 6699
       difop_port: 7788             #The difop port of lidar, default is 7788
       start_angle: 0               #The start angle of point cloud area
       end_angle: 360               #The end angle of point cloud area
       min_distance: 0.2            #The minimum distance of point cloud area
       max_distance: 200            #The maximum distance of point cloud area
-      use_lidar_clock: false       #true--Use the lidar clock as the message timestamp;false-- Use the system clock as the time stamp
+      use_lidar_clock: false       #true--Use the lidar clock as the message timestamp;false-- Use the system clock as the timestamp
       angle_path: /home/robosense/angle.csv   #The path of the angle calibration file.
-For latest version lidars, there is no need to use this file.
+For the latest version lidars, there is no need to use this file.
 ```

 Check the *lidar_type,msop_port,difop_port*  to be correct.